 The basic tool for getting great bass recordings has been the DI box.
 Even if your audio interface has quarter-inch instrument jacks, either dedicated or on a combination XLR/TRS jack, gracing one or two of the inputs, this is still a tool you’ll want to have handy in the studio.
 Basic DI boxes are designed to do a couple of things.
 First, they match the output impedance of whatever you plug into them to the proper input impedance for a mic preamp or audio interface input.
 Second, they will match levels to what the input is expecting to see.
 Third, and sometimes this is the most important thing, they can be used to kill the nasty hum that creeps in from electro-magnetic (EMI) and radio-frequency (RFI) interference.
 This usually is done with a ground-lift switch.
 There’s frequently a switchable attenuation pad as well.
 They also provide a pass-through quarter-inch connection, so you can simply stick it between the bass and bass amp to get a no-loss signal both to the board/audio interface and to the amp.

 DI boxes come in many shapes and sizes, but there are two principal types — active and passive.
 In an interesting turnabout, passive DI boxes are best used for basses with active electronics and active DIs work better for passive instruments.
 A basic passive DI, like the Livewire SPDI, has all the basic features (ground lift, pad switch) and is inexpensive enough to keep several hanging around your studio and in your live kit.
 Even when you’re not recording, they can be a quick solution to a noisy electrical supply.
-Aside from the unit we already mentioned, you’ll want to check out the full line of DI boxes from Radial Engineering, the Rupert Neve Designs Active DI Box or the A Designed REDDI Tube Direct Box.
+Aside from the unit we already mentioned, you’ll want to check out the full line of DI boxes from Radial Engineering, or the Rupert Neve Designs Active DI Box, from one of the biggest names in recording tech.

 Pictured: Rupert Neve Designs Active DI Box